11 food tips to prevent or treat high triglycerides

 If you do not like cereals, suggest the pseudocereals.
 These are foods that are used as cereals, although they are not of the grass family.
 We find in this group quinoa, amaranth and buckwheat.

 However, oil is one of the richest food sources of dietary triglycerides, so you have to take it in small quantities.
-It is recommended to take between 20 and 40ml. a day (equivalent to 2-4 tablespoons).
+It is recommended to take between 20 and 40ml. a day (equivalent to 24 tablespoons).
+Keep in mind that if we consume other dietary fatty foods, like avocado or nuts, we should take less oil.

 The options are endless: creamed vegetables, grilled vegetables, salads with a little oil, boiled or steamed vegetables,...etc

-- Fiber supplements: fiber supplements are an easy and healthy way to lower cholesterol and fats in the body.
+Fiber supplements: fiber supplements are an easy and healthy way to lower cholesterol and fats in the body.
+Among fiber supplements, we can take glucomannan, chia or wheat bran, always accompanied by a glass of water.

-These are ideal to take with yogurts, which contain only 45-50kcal, so it can be taken in rations of 2 daily without increasing calories intake too much.
+These are ideal to take with yogurts, which contain only 4550kcal, so it can be taken in rations of 2 daily without increasing calories intake too much.
+In this case, we must temper oat bran, as it is rich in carbohydrates.
+Oat bran contains the whole ground cereal, so it keeps its caloric value.

 Other interesting articles